Philadelphia Aggravated Assault Defense Lawyers

-- Alleged to have hit another man in the face with a medieval war mace (that would be a metal ball with spikes on it, attached to a chain, meant to be swung into an opponent’s face)
+- Alleged to have hit another man in the face with a medieval war mace.
+This type of weapon is a metal ball with spikes on it, attached to a chain, meant to be swung into an opponent’s face.

 - Facing a sentence of over 25 years because the complaining witness received severe injuries including a broken jaw.

 - Facing serious assault charges where the defendant allegedly shot another individual.

 - Facing serious criminal and professional penalties for allegedly assaulting first responders.

 - With a significant history of mental health issues, and accused of assaulting police during a medical emergency.

 No matter what your charges are or what your circumstances may be, please call our office for help.
 Our Philadelphia aggravated assault attorneys are prepared to represent you to the best of their ability.
 Contact our team for a free and confidential consultation.

 Our Philadelphia Aggravated Assault Defense Lawyers Can Help

 If you, your son or daughter, a romantic partner, or a family member has been charged with aggravated assault in Philadelphia or the surrounding area, you need to seek immediate legal help.
 The sooner we can begin planning your defense, the stronger of a case we can build on your behalf.
 Call our Philadelphia aggravated assault defense lawyers today at the Law Offices of Lloyd Long at (215) 302-0171.